-- 1. At the end of a session, the group facilitator asks students to make predictions about the topic and direction of the next lecture and material in assigned readings. - 2.
-The facilitator asks for students to share what they already know about the upcoming topic.
+- 1. At the end of a session, the group facilitator asks students to make predictions about the topic and direction of the next lecture and material in assigned readings. - The facilitator asks for students to share what they already know about the upcoming topic.
 This helps to build a bridge to the new material by connecting with prior knowledge of the student.

-By iji ising so the student in the student is the
+But illustriggs and the student in the student i